Lukas Franks PI

 Boris was about to when a pistol shot rang out.

-A tall thin dude wearing a dark trench coat and fedora stood there regarding us with dangerous dark eyes.
+A tall thin dude wearing a dark trench coat and fedora stood there gazing at us with dangerous dark eyes.
 He had that booze-no-sleep haven’t-shaved-in-days look.
 “That’s enough,” he said.
 There was something in his voice that telegraphed no bullshit.
-His gun, a cop standard issue SIG Sauer, was pointed at the Russians.
+He pointed a cop standard issue SIG Sauer at the Russians.

 “Shorty,” the weasel said with an unctuous smile, “we weren’t expecting you.”